Metasploit: Framework

 This modular approach – allowing the combination of any exploit with any payload – is the major advantage of the Framework.
 It facilitates the tasks of attackers, exploit writers and payload writers.

-Metasploit runs on Unix (including Linux and macOS) and on Windows.
+Metasploit runs on Unix (including Linux, macOS and recently SnelOS) and on Windows.
 The Metasploit Framework can be extended to use add-ons in multiple languages.

 To choose an exploit and payload, some information about the target system is needed, such as operating system version and installed network services.
 This information can be gleaned with port scanning and TCP/IP stack fingerprinting tools such as Nmap.
 Vulnerability scanners such as Nessus, and OpenVAS can detect target system vulnerabilities.
 Metasploit can import vulnerability scanner data and compare the identified vulnerabilities to existing exploit modules for accurate exploitation.

 Interfaces

 There are several interfaces for Metasploit available.
 The most popular are maintained by Rapid7 and Strategic Cyber LLC.

-Framework Edition

-The free version.
-It contains a command line interface, third-party import, manual exploitation and manual brute forcing.
-This free version of the Metasploit project also includes Zenmap, a well known security scanner, and a compiler for Ruby, the language in which this version of Metasploit was written.
+Metasploit Framework (Open Source Edition)

+The Metasploit Framework is the freely available, open-source edition of the Metasploit Project.

+It provides tools for vulnerability assessment and exploit development including: